Seattle's Child

 Nothing says spring like cherry trees blossoming around the Seattle area.

-You’ll find more than a thousand trees throughout the city that were donated to Seattle by Japan as a symbol of friendship.
+You’ll find more than a thousand trees throughout the city donated to Seattle by Japan as a symbol of friendship.

 [ Another sign of spring: Family guide to Skagit Valley Tulip Festival ]